ArjunSarkar1/PhysiciansConnect/CodingStandards.md

 ## 6. Error Handling

 - **Use `try-catch`** for:
-    - Network calls ??
     - File operations ??
     - Critical logic prone to failure

 - **Exception Handling**
     - Catch only expected exceptions
-    - Log and rethrow unexpected issues
+    - Log and re-throw unexpected issues
     - Use custom exception classes where helpful (e.g., `SlotUnavailableError`)

 ---